dgaydukov/cert-aws/sa/files/sa.md

 So of course you can reinvent the wheel, but it's better to use ready solutions like SWF.

 ###### Data Pipeline
-DP - ELT tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
+DP - ETL tool that simplify data movement/processing in aws, integrates with on-premise and cloud-based storage systems.
 You can transfer data between RDS/S3/EMR/DynamoDB.
 Pipeline - runs activities (common tasks) on data nodes.
 Data node - location where pipeline reads data or where it writes data.
 Example of Activity (work to be done), you can schedule time when to run, like once a day:
 * export of dynamoDB to s3 & export from s3 to dynamoDB (DP would launch transient EMR cluster on each run to execute export)